khqnn/khqnn/README.md

   Stealth Addresses is a cryptographic project focused on generating secure and private addresses for transactions.
 It utilizes the x25519 algorithm for shared secret generation and the ed25519 algorithm for signature generation and verification.

 - **Role and Responsibilities**
-  As a senior software engineer for the Stealth Addresses project, my responsibilities included implementing and optimizing the cryptographic functionalities, ensuring security and efficiency.
+  As the sole proprietor and developer of the Stealth Address Library project, I assumed full ownership and accountability throughout its lifecycle.
+Responsibilities encompassed every aspect, from conceptualization and design to implementation and refinement.
+This project epitomizes my capacity to initiate, execute, and deliver complex technical initiatives independently.

 - **Challenges Faced**
   Integrating the x25519 and ed25519 algorithms posed challenges due to their different purposes and implementations.